 Does food made with gluten-free flour taste differently?

-If storing in the freezer, put them in an airtight container and it should last about 2-3month without degradation of texture and taste.
-Take them out of the freezer and put them in the microwave for about 20 sec, depending on the powder of your microwave, to have them whenever you want to later!
+If storing in the freezer, put them in an airtight container without the lemon glaze and it should last about 2-3 months without losing the quality of texture and taste.
+When eating, take them out of the freezer and put them in the microwave for about 20-30 seconds until it’s soft and fluffy again.
+Make your glaze and enjoy.

 You will LOVE these vegan lemon muffins because they are: